maskboyAvi/AdobeGensolve/README.md

 <h2 id="abouttheproject"> About the Project </h2>

-DoodleFix is a cutting-edge tool designed to handle distorted shapes by classifying them into their nearest geometric forms and transforming them accordingly.
+DoodleFix is a tool designed to handle distorted shapes by classifying them into their nearest geometric forms and transforming them accordingly.
 If a shape cannot be classified, it remains unchanged.
 For those that can be classified, DoodleFix refines them to their correct geometric forms and performs a symmetry check to ensure they adhere to geometric principles.
+It also checks if any two shapes overlap each other and transform them two distict shapes.

 Check out our demo [here](https://youtu.be/your-demo-link).